By implementing standard password security policies, OneContact's security against attacks is increased. Here you'll find information about:

 Delivering the first passwords to the new users can be a complex task.
 To help with this logistics OneContact will have an option to email the account details, including the password, to the users upon creation or resetting of their password.
 This operation can only be performed if the user email is filled in.

-Note: The default OneContact users (sysadmin and admin) have the “user must change password at next logon” setting active.
+The default onecontact users (sysadmin and admin) have the “user must change password at next logon” setting active.
 Their first password will remain equal to the username.